-- ICBA opposes any legislative or regulatory efforts that would make banks liable for losses incurred by business customers as a result of the customers’ poor security practices.
+- ICBA opposes any legislative or regulatory efforts that would make banks liable for losses incurred by business customers as a result of a business’s poor security practices.

 - ICBA supports ongoing regulatory efforts and existing public-private partnerships to address the growing threat of corporate account takeover cybercrime.

-Community banks are strong guardians of the security and confidentiality of sensitive customer information as a matter of good business practice and legal and regulatory requirements.
+Community bankers and their customers are deeply alarmed by the wide-scale data breaches at national retail chains and others.
+These far-reaching and costly breaches have the potential to jeopardize consumers’ financial integrity and confidence in the payments system.
+Community banks remain strong guardians of the security and confidentiality of customer information as a matter of good business practice and legal and regulatory requirements.
 Safeguarding customer information is central to maintaining public trust and the key to long-term customer retention.

-A Single National Standard is Vital.
-Many states have enacted laws with differing requirements for protecting customer information and giving notice in the event of a data breach.
+National Data Security Breach and Notification Standard is Vital.
+Most states have enacted laws with differing requirements for protecting customer information and giving notice in the event of a data breach.
 This patchwork of state laws only increases burdens and costs, fosters confusion, and ultimately is detrimental to customers.
 ICBA believes customer notification is appropriate to let customers take steps to lessen the likelihood of identity theft or fraud resulting from data breaches.
 However, it is important that notification requirements allow financial institutions and others flexibility to determine when notice is appropriate.
 Overly broad notification requirements defeat the purpose of calling attention to the risks associated with a particular breach.
 Federal banking agencies should set the standard for financial institutions, as they currently do.

 Online Business Banking.
 Community banks offer robust, secure online banking products to their business banking customers.
 However community banks should not be liable for breaches that occur as a result of negligence by the business customer.
 ICBA strongly opposes any legislative or regulatory effort that seeks to extend the consumer protection provisions under Regulation E to business customers.

-Staff contacts: Lilly Thomas, Viveca Ware, Cary Whaley
+Staff Contacts: Lilly Thomas, Aaron Stetter, and Cary Whaley